BenSav8/my-tbjb-addons/README.md

 adds a new command: /play `url`, that lets you play a sound that's less than 15 seconds to everyone else using the addon, also adds /mute `home` and /unmute `home` (SAVE!) which un/mutes the sounds someone sends making them not play sound, without having to block the person

+## home-hover.js (RECOMMENDED)

+lets you hover on people's names to see their home, useful in case of an impersonation (doesn't work for changing names or entering/leaving rooms)

 ## transcolor.js

 adds a new command: /transcolor `on/off`, which when turned on makes every message change your color to a random one (breaks all commands except server-sided commands and /transcolor)